EMS Personal Device Policy

 Questions you may have and how will we respond to cell phone infractions.

-• What about during sports/buses?
-The students will be able to use them until they get to the front door in the morning and then again after 3:15 at dismissal.
-Coaches and Mr. Baker have your contact information.
+What about during sports/buses?
+The students will be able to use them until they get to the front door in the morning and then again after 3:35 at dismissal.
+Coaches and our athletic director have your contact information.
 They will often use this as means of keeping you up-to-date.

-• What happens if they have thier phone out?
+What happens if they have their phone out?
 We will simply ask them to put it away and remind them of the rule.
 If it happens again, they will be asked to hand over the phone and it will be brought to the office.
-The phone will be placed in its own envelope, identified and locked in a drawer.
+The phone will be placed in the lockbox behind Ms. Hall’s desk.
 At the end of the day, they can pick up their phone.
-Each time this occurs the office will keep track.
-After the fourth time and on, you will be asked to come and pick up the phone.
-We will work with you to come up with a solution...it may include handing off their phone first thing in the morning with dedicated times to check.
+If the student doesn’t hand in their phone a third time, the phone will be given to Ms. Hall and an administrator will contact home to discuss a plan with the family to ensure this is not an issue in the future.